 Colorado Program Manager

 As the Colorado Program Manager, Emily Olsen supports the Southern Rockies Program on national forests and grasslands across the amazing Centennial State.
 Emily has worked for the NFF since 2013, first as a consultant and then as Associate for Conservation Connect, the NFF's technical assistance delivery program.
-Prior to joining the NFF, Emily worked to bring citizen stakeholders together around water resources, wildlife, hunting access, climate change, and other issues at the Center for Natural Resources and Environmental Policy.
-While completing her M.S. from the University of Montana College of Forestry and Conservation, Emily studied forest planning and policy and natural resources conflict resolution.
+Prior to joining the NFF, Emily worked to bring citizen stakeholders together around water resources, wildlife, hunting access, climate change, and other issues at the Center for Natural Resources and Environmental Policy in Missoula, MT.
+While completing her M.S. from the University of Montana College of Forestry and Conservation, Emily specialized in forest planning and policy and natural resources conflict resolution.
 She also worked at the Rocky Mountain Research Station, Fire Sciences Lab for several years.
 Emily loves spending as much time as possible on public lands and feels fortunate to be surrounded by amazing recreation opportunities in Colorado.

 Philanthropy and Partnerships Coordinator